confetti-framework/docs/docs/docs/logging.md

 `slack` | A channel that pushes messages to Slack `stderr` | Logs are written to stderr

-> {tip} It is very easy to create a channel yourself.
+> It is very easy to create a channel yourself.
 Use an existing logger or create your own.
 The loggers only need to implement interface `inter.Logger`.

 ### Configuring Most Common Loggers